digihunch/cloudkube/README.md

 terraform destroy
 ```

-## AWS VPC
-If the EKS template is too opinionated and the user only needs a basic and secure networking foundation, this template in [`vpc-base`](https://github.com/digihunch/vpc-base) provisions the required networking components (e.g. VPC, subnet, etc) with labelling as well as a bastion host.
-Users needs to access the bastion host in private subnet via Session Manager.
-To SSH to the bastion host, configure [Session Manager plugin for AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).

-You may use `eksctl` to build cluster on the existing networking, or build a [ROSA](https://docs.openshift.com/rosa/welcome/index.html) cluster.
+If this template is too opinionated and you just need a basic and secure networking foundation, this template in [`vpc-base`](https://github.com/digihunch/vpc-base) provisions the required networking components (e.g. VPC, subnet, etc) and a bastion host.
+From there, you may use `eksctl` to build cluster on the existing networking, or build a [ROSA](https://docs.openshift.com/rosa/welcome/index.html) cluster.

 ## Azure Kubernetes Service